 People of any gender can be omnisexual.

-Since bisexual includes people who are attracted to two or more genders, there’s an overlap between the bisexual and omnisexual definitions, and some people often identify with both labels.
-Omnisexual is just more specific, as it includes people who can be attracted to folks of all genders—and bisexual is more broad, since it extends that group to include people who can be attracted to two or more.
+Since the bisexual label includes people who are attracted to two or more genders, there’s an overlap between the bisexual and omnisexual definitions, and some people identify with both labels.
+Omnisexual is just more specific, as it includes people who can be attracted to folks of all genders—and bisexual is more broad, since it extends that group to include people attracted to as few as two, or as many as all.

-This word is often shortened to just “omni.”
+The word omnisexual is often shortened to just “omni.”

 What is polysexual?